-- Communicate health informatics theoretical concepts, knowledge and ideas to specialist and non-specialist audiences
+Communicate health informatics theoretical concepts, knowledge and ideas to a range of audiences

-- Critically reflect on ethical and make professional judgements on the implications of health informatics and new developments within a complex healthcare environment
+Critically reflect on ethical and security implications and consequences of health informatics

 The Graduate Certificate of eHealth (Health Informatics) is designed for healthcare practitioners who are currently employed in practice and students are required to engage in experiential learning activities drawing from their practice experience.

 The course will be submitted for accreditation by the Australasian College of Health Informatics/Health Informatics Society of Australia accreditation program.
 A number of Australian health professional organisations and employers have approved the materials as professional development activities and support this extension to the graduate program.